soumendrak/website-v2/content/resume.md

 </object>

 ## About Me
-* Accomplished professional with extensive experience in scalable ML service, back-end software development, and leading teams to develop end-to-end solutions in Banking & Finance, and Education domains.
+* Accomplished professional with extensive experience in scalable ML service, back-end software development, and leading teams to develop end-to-end solutions in Banking & Finance, Food & Beverages and Education domains.
 * 2.5+ years of experience in deploying, operationalizing, maintaining and scaling Machine Learning models in production.
 * 2+ years of experience AIOps platform development in IBM.
 * 8+ years of experience in **both traditional and Generative AI models**.